pierluigividale/planning/hosting/meeting-dates-and-times.md

 + Readiness status of:
   + Node web pages + registration
   + Data at nodes
-    + Softare stacks at nodes
+    + Software stacks at nodes

 ### 11  Feb 2025